Mahmoud-Abdelraouf/GPS-Distance-Tracking-System/README.md

 ## License

-This project is licensed under the GNU AGPLv3 LICENSE.
+This project is licensed under the GPL-3.0 LICENSE.

 ## Credits

-This project was developed by [Team Work] as part of [Introduction to Embedded Systems/GPS Tracking System].
+This project was developed by `Team Work` as part of `Introduction to Embedded Systems/GPS Tracking System`.
 Special thanks to the faculty and staff at the Computer and Systems Engineering Department, Faculty of Engineering, for their support and guidance throughout the project.

 ## Contact